Glasgow is a good focal point to find on

 and has been used in other films since IKWIG:

 Catherine Zeta-Jones.
 Duart Castle is the home to

 the Clan Maclean.

 petrol and diesel maybe cheaper on Mull than it is on the

 The ferry will land you at Craignure.
 If

 you are staying at the Western Isles Hotel turn

 right and drive the 22 mile to Tobermory.

-Torosay Castle is only 1 mile passed
+Torosay Castle is now privately owned and sadly only

 A very pleasant mile and half walk from